eclipse-langium/langium-website/content/docs/grammar-language.md

     Person:
         'person' name=ID
     ```
-    Here, the property `name` will only accept one expression of type `ID`
+    Here, the property `name` will only accept one expression matching the terminal rule `ID`
 2. `+=` is used to assign **multiple expressions** to a list property
     ```
     Paragraph: